MaxNiftyNine/Universal-Lemonloader-VR-Mods/README.md

 Hold B to noclip, use grips for platforms, and give you RGB (Photonvr and EasyInputs only)

 4.PlayfabPatcher
+enables all playfab special items, and anti ban
 Only works on games that use playfablogin and doesent use playfap auth on photon